student@hack3rs:~$ cat dns-triage-lab-beginner.md

 2. Evidence Collection Workflow

-Collect a short packet capture or DNS log sample during normal browsing/update activity.
-Note resolver IPs, common domains, query frequency, and response behavior.
-This becomes your baseline.
+Collect a short packet capture or DNS log during normal browsing or update activity.
+Note the resolver IPs, the common domains queried, typical query frequency, and whether responses come back clean.
+That sample is your baseline.

-Then introduce a controlled variation in the lab (for example repeated lookups, a typo domain, or failed resolution) and compare what changes.
-Focus on timing, query names, NXDOMAIN rates, and which host generated the queries.
+Then introduce one controlled variation — repeated lookups of the same domain, a typo domain, or a forced NXDOMAIN — and compare what changes.
+Look at timing, query names, NXDOMAIN rates, and which host generated the traffic.

-If something looks suspicious, correlate with host logs and process context before concluding.
-DNS alone often indicates direction, not final proof of malicious behavior.
+If something looks suspicious, correlate with host logs and process context before drawing conclusions.
+DNS alone points in a direction; it rarely proves intent or impact by itself.

 3. What to Write Down

-Record timestamps, source host, resolver, query names, and any repeated patterns.
-Write what is observed versus what is inferred.
-This is the habit that turns tool output into usable defensive notes.
+Log timestamps, source host, resolver IP, query names, and any repeated patterns.
+Write what is observed separately from what is inferred.
+Mixing the two is the most common mistake in analyst notes and the hardest habit to unlearn later.

-End the lab with a short analyst note: hypothesis, evidence checked, confidence level, and next action (close, monitor, capture more data, or investigate host/process context).
+End the exercise with a short triage note: hypothesis, evidence checked, confidence level, and next action.
+The options are usually: close the lead, monitor for recurrence, capture more data, or investigate the host and process context further.

 dns-lab-checklist

-• $Introduce one controlled variation and compare results.
+- $Introduce one controlled variation and note what changes.

-• $Write a short triage note with confidence and next step.
+- $Write a triage note with confidence level and a clear next action.

 how-to-workflow